leidymgdev/nodejs-delilah-api-rest/server/README.md

 Use **Postman** or similar apps to try out the different GET, POST, PUT and DELETE requests.

 **You can [Run in Postman](https://app.getpostman.com/run-collection/bb3dbfc2335343c607c2).
 (For adding the collection in your windows postman.
 This contains all endpoints and data body to test/run each endpoint).
 This will save you work.
-So go ahead**
+So go ahead!**

 Also you can find the specification of the **OpenAPI** in this [url](http://localhost:8081/api/v1/docs/).
 This is and endpoint in the api rest for seeing the OpenApi docs.
 (If you changed the PORT variable in env.variables.json please change it here too).